Storm Dragoncraft Deck Recipe Guide and How to Play. See needed card list, cost, how to use, strategy and tips.

 Storm Dragoncraft Deck - How to Play

-In the early game, prioritize playing low-cost Followers while using Dragonsign.
+In the early turns, focus on playing your low‑cost followers and Dragonsign.

-Around Turns 4 to 7, just before Super-Evolution becomes available, use your mid-cost cards according to the situation.
-If your opponent's Field is weak, pressure them with Forte, Blackwing Dragoon.
-If your opponent has developed their board, use Galmieux, Ardor Manifest or Seasoned Merman to take back the Field.
+From turns 4–7, before you can Super‑Evolve, use your mid‑cost cards depending on what the opponent is doing.
+If their side is weak, pressure them with Forte, Blackwing Dragoon.
+If they’ve put many followers on the field, use Galmieux, Ardor Manifest or Seasoned Merman to take control back.

-In the late game, pressure your opponent's Field and reduce their Defense with powerful cards like Neptune, Arbiter of Tides, Garyu, Fabled Dragonkin, and Azurifrit, Heir to Disdain.
+In the late game, it’s time to unleash your big cards like Neptune, Arbiter of Tides, Garyu, Fabled Dragonkin, and Azurifrit, Heir to Disdain.
+Use them to gain command of the field and wear down your opponent’s DP.

 Mulligan Guide for the Storm Dragoncraft